-The easiest way to access the festival is by bus or by walking.
+The easiest way to access the festival is by bus or on foot.

-Many of the lanterns represent donations given by local residents and business people.
+Many of the lanterns represent gifts given by local residents and business people.
 As the festival has taken place for over 800 years, many famous people have donated lanterns over the years.
-Some of the lanterns even bear the names of famous samurai from the Warring States period (c.
-1467–1603).
+Some of them even bear the names of famous samurai from the Warring States period (1467–1603).

-If you have a wish that you are dying to have come true, then you are in luck, as the festival is associated with the making and granting of wishes.
+If you have a dream that you are dying to have come true, then you are in luck, as the festival is associated with the making and granting of wishes.
 Be sure to visit the smaller shrines off to the side of Kasuga Taisha Shrine where you can pray for your wishes to come true.

 The timing of the festival coincides with an annual festival in Japan called Setsubun.
-This festival celebrates the transition from winter to spring.
-One of the highlights of the Setsubun festival is when families throw dried beans at a person wearing a demonic mask to prevent bad fortune.
+Setsubun celebrates the transition from winter to spring.
+One of the highlights of the Setsubun festival is throwing dried beans to ward against bad fortune.
+You can buy dried beans and charms at the shrine.

 Some of the paths to the shrine can be dark in spots with fewer lanterns.
 Do as the locals and take a flashlight; you can buy an inexpensive one at souvenir and discount shops near the station.